keidson299/AIForwardDeveloperChallenge/PROJECT_PLAN.md

 and if I have any further ideas while developing those, I can attempt to include them if there's enough time.

-Once I have a comfortable amount of functionality built up, I then integrate it into CoPilot such that the defined functionality outputs correct and relevant information.
+Once I have a comfortable amount of functionality built up, I then integrate it into Claude Desktop such that the defined functionality outputs correct and relevant information.
 There is some leniancy due to the hallucinatory nature of LLMs, however, I believe through good and highly specific implementation, I can avoid most of that issue.

 # Step 3b: Agent Design

-Similar to the creation of the MCP Server, I will begin the Agent design by doing research with both CoPilot and online resources that I can find.
+Similar to the creation of the MCP Server, I will begin the Agent design by doing research with both Claude and online resources that I can find.
 Using these I will develop a strong enough understanding of Agent design structure and limitations to be able to make between 1-3 agents.
 And also similar to the MCP server step, depending on the time left and any other development that I may have to do, I can attempt to design more agents.